pnnl/ruleset-checking-tool/docs/ruleset_functions/get_zone_target_baseline_system.md

 - now we need to go through each 'exception' to Table_G3_1_1 in order.

-- G3.1.1b "Use additional system types for nonpredominant conditions (i.e., residential/nonresidential) if those conditions apply to more than 20,000 ft2 of conditioned floor area." uses the same logic that we just used for the expected_system_type_list, except that we select systems based on non-predominant building area types and the area of these non-predominant conditions
+- G3.1.1b "Use additional system types for nonpredominant conditions (i.e., residential/nonresidential) if those conditions apply to more than 20,000 ft2 of conditioned floor area." uses the same logic that we just used for the expected_system_type_list, except that we select systems based on non-predominant building area types and the area of the entire building
-- first check that the building is greater than or equal to 40,000 ft2, otherwise it's impossible to have non-predominant space types.
-Create variable total_area: `total_area = 0`
+- first check that the building is greater than or equal to 40,000 ft2, otherwise it's impossible to have non-predominant space types: `if area >= 40000:`
-- add the area of all space types: `for bat in list_building_area_types_and_zones:`
-	- `total_area += list_building_area_types_and_zones[bat]["AREA"]`
-- now check whether the total building area is greater than or equal to 40,000 ft2: `if total_area >= 40000:`
 	- check if it is the predominant bat (we have already done this case): `if bat == predominant_building_area_type:`
 		- skip this loop using continue: `continue`
 	- loop throught the building area types: `for bat in list_building_area_types_and_zones:`